 Place the salmon fillet(s) into a lightly greased or parchment paper-lined baking dish skin side down.

-Pour over the marinade on the salmon fillet(s) and spread it evenly using a silicon brush.
+Pour over the marinade on top of the fish and spread it evenly using a silicon brush.

 At this stage, you can let the salmon marinate for 30 minutes (in this case, skip bringing the salmon to room temperature) before baking it.